g3tsyst3m/BriarIDS/README.md

 # BriarIDS
 A simple yet effective IDS for the Raspberry PI.
+Right now it's simply a shell script but there will be enhancements added very soon to make this more automated and expanded in its capabilities.
 Why the name BriarIDS?
 =======================
 It's kinda cheesy.
 The name comes from the protection Briars and Brambles (Raspberry bushes) give to rabbits when under attack.